'Worst pressures' of energy supply over

 The worst of the pressures on the energy grid have passed but significant strain still remains, Energy Minister Chris Bowen says.

-Mr Bowen says the market regulator and operator has worked to avoid any blackouts or the need for load shedding.
+Mr Bowen said the market regulator and operator had worked to avoid any blackouts or the need for load shedding.

-“We believe we’re through the worst of the pressures on the energy system but the national energy market continues to function under pressure,” the minister said on Monday.
+“We believe we’re through the worst of the pressures on the energy system but the national energy market continues to function under pressure,” he said on Monday.

-Mr Bowen says the government will work with the Energy Security Board on the proposed capacity mechanism to ensure energy reliability during the transition to renewables.
+Mr Bowen said the government would work with the Energy Security Board on the proposed capacity mechanism to ensure energy reliability during the transition to renewables.

-But underwriting coal and gas companies by including them in a proposed capacity mechanism will not impact the country’s transition to renewable energy, according to the board’s chair.
+Underwriting coal and gas companies by including them in a proposed capacity mechanism would not affect the country’s transition to renewable energy, ESB chair Anna Collyer said.

-Prolonging the life of coal and gas fired power plants was not the intention of the board, Anna Collyer said.
+Prolonging the life of coal and gas fired power plants was not the intention of the board, she said.

 “We have multiple principles, one of which is to ensure continued emissions reduction,” she told the ABC.

-Mr Bowen says the capacity mechanism is consistent with the emissions reduction trajectory as it supports the development and transition to renewables.
+Mr Bowen said the capacity mechanism was consistent with the emissions reduction trajectory as it supported the development and transition to renewables.

 “It’ll complement our emissions reduction target, not contradict it,” he said.

-A separation of energy and capacity markets which has been employed overseas could also be employed before the mechanism evolves with changing circumstances into the future, according to the ESB chair.
+A separation of energy and capacity markets that has been used overseas could also be employed before the mechanism evolved with changing circumstances into the future, according to the ESB chair.

-Victorian Premier Daniel Andrews said all east coast states and territories that make up the National Energy Market had their own energy mix but would work towards renewable energy.
+Victorian Premier Daniel Andrews said all east coast states and territories that made up the National Energy Market had their own energy mix but would work towards renewable energy.

 “The future is about renewables, whether it is wind or solar or battery storage, particularly when it’s firmed up and turned into baseload synchronous energy,” he said.